Getting Started

 Hosting your project on dedicated launch calendars can reach out to a large audience that are actively looking for new projects.
 Our CrowdX platform is a perfect example of such a calendar.
 There are other websites that provide insight into newly launching projects, but none provide as much as ours.
 You are free to add your own project to the platform to get more eyes from within our ecosystem on your project.

-When using Vsale you have the option to make use of our Sandbox to practice your sale and try out our platform free of charge.
-Sandbox runs on Testnet and makes it possible to create a sale just like how you would on the main dApp.
+When using Vsale you have the option to make use of the testnet network to practice your sale and try out our platform free of charge.
+Testnet makes it possible to create a sale just like how you would on the main dApp.
 This makes for a great way to do a practice run of your sale and get more confidence in launching your project.

 Ensuring the liquidity cannot be stolen is a big factor for investors to trust the project.
 This is often referred to as 'locking the liquidity'.
 What it means is that the liquidity which is used for trading the token cannot be taken out, often referred to as 'rug pulling' the project.
 Vetter Platform uses Vault to automatically lock your liquidity once your project launches.
 More can be read on the Liquidity Locking page.